WatchDogStudios/ApertureUI-Docs/apuidocs/docs/tutorials/datagrid.md

 #### Data formatters

 The third part of the datagrid system is the data formatter.
-A data formatter sits in between the data source and datagrid - it takes the raw field information and processes it into RML.
+A data formatter sits in between the data source and datagrid - it takes the raw field information and processes it into HTML.
 So in this way you can turn the text returned by a column request into an icon, a button, an image with a caption, anything at all.
 Even another datagrid!
 To do this, first we go to the declaration of the datagrid in tutorial.rml and add the data formatter attribute to the ship col:

 ```html
 <col fields="colour" formatter="ship" width="20%">Ship:</col>